 Types of courses to look out for

 There are a few free online courses that can really help when it comes to working in a private household.
 These could range from bookkeeping skills to help your family with their finances to wine courses to help buy for and stock and an impressive cellar.
 Some candidates have interior design or project management qualifications which can be utilised in client property ventures or event projects.
-Etiquette Expert William Hanson’s The English Manneris a fantastic resource if you’re looking to improve your social etiquette.
+Etiquette Expert William Hanson’s The English Manneris a fantastic resource if you’re looking to improve your social etiquette (use code TIGER for discounts!).
 For those looking to gain exposure to UHNWI on a private yacht, these require maritime courses and qualifications before you’re eligible to get on board, so use your downtime to study up!

 Some of our favourite free courses for quarantine